alinmear/docker-conanexiles/README.md

 * Full control of every config aspect via Environment variables
 * Templates for first time setup

-Note:
-* Starting the server via wine needs several minutes (Wine 2.2, 2017-02-28).
-So be patient till the messages from stdout state "Server started".
+**Note**: *Starting the server via wine needs several minutes (Wine 2.2, 2017-02-28).
+So be patient till the messages from stdout state "Server started".*

 ## Environment Variables and Config Options
 A conan exiles dedicated server uses a lot of configuration options to influence nearly every aspect of the game logics.